-This remained the state of affairs in 1969.
-With XJ6 production getting under way, PSF were in no position to expedite matters and with demand for the saloon so high, all hands were set to fulfilling it.
+With XJ6 production getting under way, this remained the state of affairs in 1969.
+PSF were in no position to expedite matters and with demand for the saloon so high, all hands were set to fulfilling it.
 However that year, Sir William Lyons had the artisans within his secret styling shop convert a surplus saloon shell into a pillarless coupé.

 This was a cut and shut job, largely to ascertain its feasibility and prove the styling.
 Once Lyons was satisfied, the finished car – the only Series 1 Coupé ever made was secreted within Browns Lane, awaiting sanction.
-But despite efforts to add it to the product plan, no BLMC funding was forthcoming.
-It appeared as though the final car whose styling Sir William personally supervised prior to his retirement would remain a one-off.
+But despite efforts to add it to the product plan, no BLMC funding could be obtained.
+It appeared as though the coupé, despite Sir William’s enthusiastic backing would remain a one-off.

+The issue for Jaguar’s engineers was that they were working in reverse.
 Much of the XJ saloon’s torsional rigidity stemmed from its substantial side sills and hefty transmission tunnel.
-However, the centre pillars also carried a great deal of the body stresses and because Sir William was insistent upon a pillarless style, the consequences of their removal was profound, as Jim Randle recalls.
+However, the centre pillars also carried a sizeable portion of the body stresses and because Sir William had been insistent upon a pillarless style, the consequences of their removal was profound, as Jim Randle recalled to this author.

 “It was a difficult car to develop.
 That was largely because of the loss of the b-pillar.
 The car used to go on resonance, so road noise and so forth would bring up a low-frequency boom.
 You could cure it entirely by putting a piece of wood between the base of the b-pillars, but sales and marketing wouldn’t go for that, even if we veneered it!
 But actually, we more or less cured it by putting damping door seals in there; foam seals, because those doors were heavy.”

-But the pillarless layout exposed other issues as well.
-Aerodynamically, the presence of a low pressure area had the effect of sucking the unsupported side-glass outwards, leading to excessive wind noise and sealing problems.
-Furthermore, developing a reliable winding mechanism which would allow the rear side glass to fully retract proved intensely difficult.
+But the pillarless layout exposed other problems as well.
+Aerodynamically, the presence of a low pressure area had the effect of sucking the unsupported side-glass outwards, leading to excessive wind noise and sealing issues.
+Furthermore, developing a reliable winding mechanism which would allow the rear side glass to cleanly retract proved intensely difficult.
 Jaguar’s senior body engineer, Cyril Crouch was given that unenviable task to perform – the resultant cable and pulley system being the result.

-Despite a good deal of development, which delayed the car’s introduction some eighteen months, the sealing and wind-noise problems were never fully eradicated.
-Some owners, including Jaguar’s Tom Jones allegedly solved the problem by having the side glass screwed shut.
+Despite much development work, which further delayed the car’s introduction some eighteen months, the sealing and wind-noise problems were never fully eradicated.
+Some owners, including Jaguar engineer, Tom Jones allegedly solved the problem by having the rear side glass screwed shut.